A first look at our flight itinerary, some ideas for booking hotels and last minute preparations for a trip to Southeast Asia.

 For this trip we only needed to apply for a Vietnam visa in advance.
 My cousin handled that and sent our passports in mid-November.
 When we booked flights last week, our lowest available reward flight was a United flight into Beijing.
-We then booked a second flight to Hong Kong (it just happened to be a cheap flight and warm nearby destination) so we fall under the 24 hour transit rule and don’t require a Chinese visa.
+We then booked a second flight to Hong Kong (it just happened to be a cheap flight and warm nearby destination) so we fall under the 24-hour transit rule and don’t require a Chinese visa.
 I’ve already got a few things in mind that I want to do on my travels.
 The k11 musea hong kong looks amazing and I’ve found a fantastic zoo in Chiang Mai.
 I haven’t got any plans set in stone though.

 After deciding where to go, I started researching hotels.
 I try to pinpoint the best/most convenient locations and then hunt for budget-friendly options with solid reviews.
 It can be tough in some cities, like Hong Kong and Siem Reap (last time), but other cities like Chiang Mai have well-established options for backpackers and budget travelers.
 I’ve been looking at these sites to get ideas.